EasyCorp/EasyAdminBundle/README.md

 Suppose you want to automatically set the slug of some entity called `Article` whenever the entity is persisted.
 First, create a new controller inside any of your own bundles.
-Make this bundle extend the `AdminController` provided by EasyAdmin and include, at least, the following contents:
+Make this controller extend the `AdminController` provided by EasyAdmin and include, at least, the following contents:

 ```php